PencilCoder

 While JavaScript's weakly-typed structure can lead to a host of runtime errors, as incompatible data types are passed to functions, it also provides a vastly increased level of flexibility.
 This flexibility is clearly evident in Pencil Code itself.
 Most built-in Pencil Code functions take advantage of JavaScript's weak variable typing to permit the user to omit arguments in the function call, or even provide invalid arguments, and yet (though the results may sometimes be surprising) the function can still excecute without resulting in a runtime error.
 For example, dot blue makes a blue dot with a default size of 10, and both dot() and dot turtle produce a black dot with diameter 10.

 JavaScript provides coders two important options to avoid problems associated with function calls.
-First, they can build in error handling, a language feature that will be introduced a later lesson.
+First, they can build in error handling (a topic beyond the scope of this curriculum).
 The second option, introduced above, is to evaluate arguments based on their data type, prior to carrying out calculations using the value of those arguments.
 The remainder of this section expands upon that earlier discussion.

 Two language features key to utilizing Javascript's flexibility in function arguments are the built-in typeof function and arguments parameter.